pbrumblay/tls-sidecar/README.md

 # tls-sidecar
 TLS/SSL sidecar for terminating HTTPS w/i k8s clusters

 You can use this repository to demo a sidecar which can terminate TLS connections.
+This demo makes use of the kubernetes service type of type LoadBalancer, so it assumes that your cluster supports the automatic creation of load balancers.

 To use:
 ```